marionwalton/media-and-society/index.md

     <p>This means you can't use a regular dictionary to find out what they mean.</p>
     <p>Instead, consult your readings.</p>
     <p>Using the definitions in your pocket textbook is a good start.</p>
-    <p>Also look for definitions from important scholars in the field.</p>
+    <p>Also look for definitions in readings by important scholars in the field.</p>
     <p>Make sure you always cite the **actual source you used**.</p>
     <p>
 <button popovertarget="definition" popovertargetaction="hide" type="button" name="button" class="btn">Close</button>